janiceh94/Revuu/README.md

 ## Concept

 Revuu is an application that allows users to post/edit/delete their review on anything they like and give it a rating between 0 - 5.
-Users also have their own profile that they can edit and shows all the reviews they have created.
+Users also have their own profile that shows all the reviews they have created.

 ## User Stories